logzer0/simpleSqlParser/README.md

 The CREATE is not full featured.
 It does not support any datatypes or the Primary Key.
 The grammar returns the first column as a Partition Key because this was written to be used by CQL like system.

+The DELETE is not fully featured.
+It accepts only one WHERE condition

-The INSERT, SELECT, DROP, DELETE are standard.
+The INSERT, SELECT, DROP are standard.

 For more info, look at the test file.